What Does 2 Thessalonians 2:6 Mean?

 Verse of the Day

 These believers were anticipating the resurrection of the 'Dead-in-Christ'.
-They were looking forward to being changed from mortal to immortal, in a moment - in the twinkling of an eye.
-They believed Paul's teachings on the resurrection of the dead, but their excitement quickly turned to concern, as they began to fear they had missed the Rapture of the saints, and entered the great and terrible, Day of the Lord.
+They were looking forward to being changed from mortal to immortal, in a moment, in the twinkling of an eye.
+They believed Paul's teachings on the resurrection of the dead, but their excitement quickly turned to concern as they began to fear they had missed the Rapture of the saints and had entered the great and terrible 'Day of the Lord'.

-As in the days of Noah and during the times of the judges, evil will be permitted, by God, to increase.
+As in the days of Noah and during the times of the judges, evil will be permitted by God, to increase.
 But as in the past, evil will continue to be restrained until wickedness reaches saturation point.
-God restrained evil in the days of Noah, UNTIL judgement fell - but Noah was removed from God's wrath.
-God restrained evil in the days of Lot, UNTIL judgement was sent - but Lot was saved from wrath that rained down on the cities.
+God restrained evil in the days of Noah, UNTIL judgement fell, but Noah was removed from God's wrath.
+God restrained evil in the days of Lot, UNTIL judgement was sent, but Lot was saved from wrath that rained down on the cities.

 His plans and purposes are beyond our understanding.
 Praise His holy name.